Fill Out a Valid IRS Schedule C 1040 Template

 Fact Name Description

-Purpose The IRS Schedule C (Form 1040) is used by sole proprietors to report income or loss from their business activities.
+Purpose The IRS Schedule C (Form 1040) is used by sole proprietors to report income and expenses from a business.

-Filing Deadline Schedule C must be filed by the tax return deadline, typically April 15th, unless an extension is requested.
+Filing Deadline Schedule C must be filed by the tax return deadline, typically April 15, unless an extension is granted.

 Common PDF Templates